-17-Mile Drive is magical place.
-Follow the red-dotted line to arrive at an enchanting world full of dramatic coastal cliffs, snow-white beaches, mystical forests and iconic golf courses.
+Follow 17-Mile Drive’s red-dotted line to arrive at an enchanting world full of dramatic coastal cliffs, snow-white beaches, mystical forests and iconic golf courses.
 Discover one of the most scenic drives in the world as you meet the inspiring Lone Cypress, ponder the giant trees at Crocker Grove, digest the untouched beauty at Fanshell Beach, behold the power of the Restless Sea at Point Joe, stroll the boardwalk above the beach at Spanish Bay, and much, much more.

 See the latest photos and videos our guests are sharing during their visit to 17-Mile Drive!

 As a guest of Pebble Beach Resorts, you can reserve two complimentary hours in one of our Lexus test drive vehicles and experience the beauty of 17-Mile Drive.

 You can also request a driver to transport you throughout the Resorts, our golf courses and the Monterey Peninsula Airport in a luxurious Lexus Guest Transportation vehicle.

 Pebble Beach Resorts guests receive exclusive rental car benefits, including up to 25% off base rates.

 Save up to 25% off Avis base rates when making a reservation with Avis Worldwide Discount (AWD) # A381305.
 Complete your reservation and receive instant online and email confirmation of your travel plans.

 More Attractions on 17-Mile Drive

 Fun Facts About 17-Mile Drive